-If you prefer Google Chrome, you might find that the newest versions interfere with the controller.
+If you use Google Chrome, you might find that the newest versions interfere with the controller.
 To fix that, you first need to disable Chrome.

-- First you need to shut down Chrome.
-Type in sudo killall Google\ Chrome and press Enter
+- Start by shutting down Chrome.
+Type in “sudo killall Google\ Chrome” and press Enter

-- Terminal is now showing you a number.
-Type in kill -9 _ with the number in place of the underscore.
+- Terminal will now show you a number.
+Type in “kill -9 _” with the number in place of the underscore.
 Hit Enter.
-This will knock out Chrome.
+This will knock out Chrome

-- Now you can use the sudo killall coreaudiod command again to reset Core Audio.
+- You can now use the sudo “killall coreaudiod” command again to reset Core Audio.
 Google Chrome will work normally when you open it again

-- Shut down your Mac completely, disconnect any USB devices and the charging cable
+- Shut down your Mac completely and disconnect any USB devices and the charging cable

 - Press the power button to turn it back on.
 When you see the grey screen, hold Command + Option + P + R until the Mac reboots again and plays the startup sound

 - Reset any local settings such as languages and time zones.
 Most importantly, the sound should now work fine